Elliott Brothers (computer company): Origins

 William Elliott was born in either 1780 or 1781 and apprenticed to the instrument maker William Blackwell in 1795.
 In 1804, Elliott began his own company to make drawing instruments, scales, and scientific instruments.
 In 1850, his two sons Charles and Fredrick joined his business.
 The company prospered, and manufactured a range of surveying, navigational, and other instruments.
 William Elliott died in 1853.
 In the 1850s the company began manufacturing electrical instruments, which were used by researchers such as James Clerk Maxwell and others.
-Charles Elliott retired in 1865, and when Frederick died in 1873 he left the business to his wife Susan.
+Charles Elliott retired in 1865, and when Frederick died in 1873 he left the business to his widow, Sarah.

 In 1876, the company expanded to a new factory to manufacture telegraph equipment and instruments for the British Admiralty.
 There was increased demand for electrical switchboards for the growing electric power industry.
 Susan Elliott became partners with Willoughby Smith, who had significant expertise in telegraphic instruments; she was the last Elliott family member associated with the company when she died in 1880.
 Smith in turn brought his sons in to manage the company operations.

 In 1893, the instrument making company Theilers joined Elliotts, with W. O. Smith and G. K. E. Elphinstone as managers.
 Elphinstone had useful connections with the British Navy.
 He was knighted for his contributions at Elliotts during World War I, with developments in gunnery instruments for the Navy.

 In 1898, the company moved out of London to a new site in Lewisham, then located in Kent.
-One of the main products at this site was naval gunnery tables, which were mechanical analog computers, which were manufactured until after World War II.
+Among the main products at this site was naval gunnery instruments and related mechanical analog computers manufactured through World War II.
 Aircraft instruments became an important product line with the development of heavier than air flight; instruments such as tachometers and altimeters were vital in aviation.
 In 1916, the company changed its name to Elliott Brothers (London), Limited.
-In 1920, Siemens Brothers started purchasing shares of the company.
+In 1920, Siemens Brothers began purchasing shares of the company.

-The end of Admiralty contracts after the war severely affected Elliott Brothers, which had not been involved in radar and electronics technology during the war.
+The end of Admiralty contracts after the war severely affected Elliott Brothers, which had not been involved in radar and electronics technology during the conflict.
 Siemens Brothers had sold their interest in the company, and a new director, Leon Bagrit, was instrumental in rebuilding and redirecting the firm into new areas.

 In 1946, John Flavell Coales founded the Research Laboratories of Elliott Brothers at Borehamwood.
 This laboratory was the site of development of radar systems for the Government, and in 1947 produced a stored-program digital computer.
 By 1950 the laboratory had a staff of 450, and had developed the commercial Elliott 401 computer.
 In 1953, Elliott formed an "Aviation Division" at Borehamwood.
 In 1957, the company changed its name to Elliott Automation Ltd.

 By 1966, Elliott Automation had started their own semiconductor factory at Glenrothes, Scotland.
 The company had about 35,000 employees.
-In 1967 Elliott Automation was merged into English Electric.
+In 1967, Elliott Automation was merged into English Electric.